serenarscholz/serenarscholz.github.io/cv.md

 M.S.
 Earth and Environmental Sciences, University of Michigan (2020)\
 B.S.
 Earth and Environmental Sciences, University of Michigan (2019)

-### Publications in prep. / in press
+### Publications in prep. / submitted / in press
 Scholz, S.R and J.M.
 Lora.
 The dynamic lifecycle of atmospheric rivers: insights from idealized models.
-In prep., Science Advances.\
+Submitted, Science Advances.\
 Scholz, S.R. and A.V.
 Fedorov.
 Contrasting Responses of the Tropical Indian and Pacific Oceans to an Anomalous Surface Heat Flux.
-In prep., Geophysical Research Letters.\
+Submitted, Geophysical Research Letters.\
 Scholz, S.R. and J.M.
 Lora.
 Quick study: Rivers in the sky.
 In press, Physics Today.

 ### Peer-Reviewed Publications